bootcoder/new_relic_sortable_api/dev_notes.md

+For the frontend I decided on a overarching smart component (App) with several dumb children

 Right off I will say that I have commented in both code bases just for you.
 Grep for 'NOTE:' to find them.
 Other comments are my normal style.